 CS 525 KNOWLEDGE DISCOVERY AND DATA MINING

-Small changes to this syllabus may be made during the course of the term.
+Small changes to this syllabus may be made during the course of the semester.

 Due to advances in technology and the availability of increasingly cheap